ADirin/OTP1_LectureMaterial/Week 4/Home_Assignment/Calculator.md

 ```

 3. **Run Application and Tests:**
-   - Launch `Main.java` and verify from the output that there are errors in the implementation.
+   - first Verify  that there are no errors in the implementation (code)/.
    - Run the JUnit tests:
      - Right-click on the project name in the Project Explorer.
      - Select `Run As` | `JUnit Test`.